Receive the latest Rome news, travel tips, insights and more + 10% off our store AND a free eBook - Subscribe Today!

 Rome has over 2000 years of history, and you will find a rich wealth of art, architecture, and archeology, not to mention shopping and my favorite pastime in Rome: eating!

-Whether you have planned a short break to Rome or a 2-week trip; whether it's your first time in Rome or your 5th, I've got lots of suggestions for you!
+Whether you have planned a short break to Rome or a 2-week trip; whether it's your first time in Rome, your 2nd time or 22nd time, I've got lots of suggestions for you!

 I find the most typical visit to Rome is about 2 1/2 - 3 days.

-If it's your first time visiting Rome, you should see the main sites and monuments.
-These include:
+If it's your first time visiting Rome, you should see the main sites and monuments and fountains.

 TOURS IN ROME